In this A2 English lesson, students will learn expressions to make requests. They will also acquire language to order something in a coffee shop.

 Video: Why shouldn’t passengers order coffee on a plane?

-After watching a video about making requests on an airplane, they complete the video comprehension practice.
-The student also learns meanings of new words from the video by matching them with their synonyms.
+After watching a video about making requests on an airplane, the student completes some sentences to check comprehension.
+They also learn the meanings of new words from the video by matching them with their synonyms.

 Revision